cs10101/snake_ai_game/README.md

 # snake_ai_game
-this applications uses reinforcement learning to train an agent to play the retro game 'snake'.
+This applications uses reinforcement learning to train an agent to play the retro game 'snake'.

-Application Demo:

-Training logs

-first 30 minute testing session: high score - average score - epsilon value -
+The development of this application has taught me many things both about reinforcment learning and how to best use Git and GitHub.